public-domain/small-c/README.md

 - The re-print in Volume 05 is clearly copyrighted.
 - All the derivative version of Small-C are copyrighted.

-- So the answer is: I don't know until I can find the Copyright terms of Dr. Dobb's isue #45.
+- So the answer is: I don't know until I can find the Copyright terms of Dr. Dobb's original issue #45.

 ---